Prerna-2801/ATS-Tracking-System/README.md

-# ATS-Tracking-System

-# 🧠 Resume Tracker - SHIVENDRA & PRERNA
+# 🧠 Resume Tracker - SHIVENDRA & PRERNA(group project)

 A smart **AI-powered ATS Resume Tracker** built with **Streamlit** and **Google Gemini API**.
 This tool helps candidates and recruiters evaluate how well a resume matches a given job description.